Knowledgeable Albany Sexual Abuse Attorneys Ready To Assist You

 Sexual abuse is one of the most traumatizing and harrowing experiences an individual can go through.
 When the abused is a minor or is incapacitated in some way, the negative effects can be even more damaging.
 Such a breach of trust on the part of a former caregiver, family member, teacher, coach, or religious figure (for example) can engrain life-altering, permanent psychological, emotional, and physical suffering.

-If you or a loved one have experienced an instance of sexual abuse, contact a New York sexual abuse victims’ attorney immediately.
+If you or a loved one have experienced an instance of sexual abuse, contact a New York sexual abuse victims’ lawyer immediately.
 Seeking financial compensation for the harm you have experienced can be a rewarding and integral component of your personal healing process.
 Even if the abuser is not sentenced to a criminal conviction, it can still empower you to see them held publicly and financially responsible for their wrongdoing.

 We understand that no amount of money can fully negate the debilitating impact of such an awful experience.
-However, many victims of sexual abuse have reported that filing a lawsuit against their abuser, with the assistance of a skilled and knowledgeable Albany sexual abuse attorney, can positively affect their road to recovery.
+However, many victims of sexual abuse have reported that filing a lawsuit against their abuser, with the assistance of a skilled and knowledgeable Albany sexual abuse lawyer, can positively affect their road to recovery.
 You are not alone.
 The dedicated legal team at E. Stewart Jones Hacker Murphy are ready and willing to help you obtain the justice you deserve.

 You Are Not Alone